Trolls – Fascinating Mythical Creatures Of Scandinavia

 Askeladden and a troll, by Theodor Kittelsen.
 Public Domain

 According to tradition, the 'smell of Christians' and the sound of church bells could greatly disgust trolls.
-Their home environment was a pre-industrial society, where people lived by farming and fishing.
+Their home environment was pre-industrial, where people lived by farming and fishing.

 Often Hairy, Huge But Sometimes Looking Like Ordinary Humans

-These curious beings were usually hairy, huge, and not particularly intelligent or beautiful.
-Their varying shapes and sizes; made them different from each other in both appearance and character.
+These curious beings were usually hairy, huge, and not intelligent or beautiful.
+Their varying shapes and sizes made them different from each other in both appearance and character.

-They could either be described as good neighbors doing small favors to each other or dangerous creatures with a voracious appetite for thieving and causing nothing but trouble.
+They could be described as good neighbors doing small favors to each other or dangerous creatures with a voracious appetite for thieving and causing trouble.

 The trolls could be invisible or behave in the shape of different animals or objects.
-Still, usually, they looked like ordinary people with beautiful clothes and lived in larger or smaller families, owned cattle, and could have their residence underground, in forests, in a castle, under bridges, lakes, and on the seashore.
+Still, usually, they looked like ordinary people with beautiful clothes.
+They lived in larger or smaller families, owned cattle, and could reside underground, in forests, in a castle, under bridges, lakes, and seashores.

 Rumors told the king of the trolls lived on a mountain.
 He was considered a wealthy troll with stored silver and gold piles.
 The trolls who lived alone and isolated in huts within a forest were deemed the most dangerous.